python/cpython/Doc/library/annotationlib.rst

    :attr:`~object.__annotate__` and :attr:`~object.__annotations__` attributes.
    Passing in an object of any other type raises :exc:`TypeError`.

-   The *format* parameter controls the format in which annotations are returned.
+   The *format* parameter controls the format in which annotations are returned, and must be a member of the :class:`Format` enum or its integer equivalent.

    Returns a dict.  :func:`!get_annotations` returns a new dict every time it's called; calling it twice on the same object will return two